 One key problem for people with Alzheimer’s or dementia is that they slip forward in their chair.
 This is certainly something to be concerned about in terms of a lack of postural support and poor positioning that may result in pressure injuries and spinal pain.

 A raked seat can help to keep your client in a healthy seated position with very little chance of sliding forwards in the chair (find out what else a raked seat can help with here).
 The Flexi Porter care chair is equipped with this as well as a sliding footplate, which also help to stop you from sliding forward because they can keep their feet on the ground.

 In terms of riser recliner chairs, the Le Chair is a popular option in seating for people with dementia or Alzheimer’s.
 This chair innovatively allows the seat to tilt backwards and become raked whilst your client can keep their feet on the ground.

 Backrest and Back Angle

 A backrest with lateral support is also beneficial to people with Alzheimer’s or dementia.
 This is because people tend to slump to one side or another when sat for a long time, and lateral support will help them to keep a healthy midline spine position.
-It also helps users feel secure and well-supported in both care chairs and rise and recline chairs.
+It also helps your client feel secure and well-supported in both care chairs and rise and recline chairs.

 Fabrics and Handsets

 These are some of the main things to consider when specifying seating for people with dementia or Alzheimer’s.
-It is very much a case-by-case basis as to how affected the individual is, but it’s always worth including these things in a chair just in case.
-For users who perhaps don’t require a riser recliner or care chair yet, then a high back chair may be more suited.
+It is very much a case-by-case basis as to how affected the client is, but it’s always worth including these things in a chair just in case.
+For people who perhaps don’t require a riser recliner or care chair yet, then a high back chair may be more suited.
 In any case, get in touch with our seating specialists if you have any queries.